jpikl/cfxnes/lib/docs/data-api.md

 Use [getNVRAM](#user-content-getnvram), [setNVRAM](#user-content-setnvram) for direct NVRAM manipulation.

-Use [loadNVRAM](#user-content-loadnvram), [saveNVRAM](#user-content-savenvram) for persisting NVRAM in IndexedDB.
+Use [loadNVRAM](#user-content-loadnvram), [saveNVRAM](#user-content-savenvram) to persist NVRAM in IndexedDB.
 NVRAMs of various games are differentiated using SHA-1 checksums of their ROM images.
 To be able to compute SHA-1, an [external dependency](api.md#user-content-external-dependencies) is required.

 *Example:*
 ``` javascript